christophebeling/git-proxy/README.md

 $ npx -- @finos/git-proxy
 ```

-Clone a repository, set the remote to the Git Proxy URL and push your changes:
+Clone a repository, set the remote to the GitProxy URL and push your changes:

 ```bash
 # Only HTTPS cloning is supported at the moment, see https://github.com/finos/git-proxy/issues/27.